GSA-TTS/tts-tech-operations/how_we_work/roles.md

 - Works with GSA IT Security and Vendor to assure that the products that TTS uses remain authorized.
 - This role is more focused on coordination to ensure that TTS user needs are met.

+## C-SCRM Champion
+The C-SCRM Champion does the following:
+- Supports technical SME in identifying relevant controls and risk mitigations post award, as well as sharing vendor risk data and responsiveness within GSA.
+- Acts as the SME in SCRM, providing assistance to the AWF with identifying steps in incorporating SCRM/IT Risk Management in acquisition eg. identify, assess, respond and monitor and control risk.
+- Assists technical SME in reviewing NIST controls, Consolidated Contract SCRM language, regulations and clauses and advise the AWF on the most appropriate to include in a solicitation, quality assurance surveillance plan, evaluation factors, monitoring and control plan, etc.
+- Section 889 Incident Reports (reviews w/CO, prepares SCRM Review Board package and attends board meeting.
+- Attends monthly SCRM Champion Summits, share information with respective portfolios and report back to senior leadership important SCRM activity and ways to incorporate SCRM into the portfolio.
+- Looks for SCRM related training opportunities to share with the SCRM Champion network and the business lines/portfolios.

+The SCRM Champion will:
+- Support the HCA in ensuring proper procedures and steps are followed concerning maintaining compliance for mandatory and voluntary information sharing with the Federal Acquisition Security Council (FASC).
+- Understand the system capability for maintaining records of substantial supply chain risks as identified by COs.
+- Support the CO and HCA in liaison efforts with the Supply Chain Support Cell (SC2), the SCRM Review Board, and any other Board or Working Group body for a case review.
+- Raise awareness of identified supply chain risks as appropriate, in efforts to reduce duplication of submitted supply chain risk information and further mature SCRM in FAS.
+- Assist FAS's Office of Policy and Compliance (OPC) in training COs on the new requirement from the FASC interim final rule (IFR) and internal procedures for GSA compliance.

 ## Vulnerability Disclosure Lead